Free preventive maintenance schedule

 A preventive maintenance (PM) schedule is a planning document that maps all routine maintenance tasks across a calendar year.
 It organises tasks by asset or system, assigns a frequency (daily, weekly, monthly, quarterly, annual), and indicates which month each task should be completed.
 The schedule ensures that maintenance work is planned ahead, distributed evenly across the year, and nothing falls through the cracks.
 It is the foundation of any effective maintenance program.

-Benefits of a preventive maintenance schedule
+Benefits of using this preventive maintenance schedule

-- Reduced breakdowns - planned maintenance catches issues before they cause failures, keeping equipment running and avoiding costly emergency repairs.
+- Reduced breakdowns: - planned maintenance catches issues before they cause failures, keeping equipment running and avoiding costly emergency repairs.

-- Lower costs - preventive maintenance typically costs 3-5 times less than emergency repairs, reducing your total maintenance spend.
+- Lower costs: - preventive maintenance typically costs 3-5 times less than emergency repairs, reducing your total maintenance spend.

-- Extended asset life - regular service intervals keep equipment running longer, delaying capital replacement.
+- Extended asset life: - regular service intervals keep equipment running longer, delaying capital replacement.

-- Improved safety - scheduled inspections identify hazards before incidents occur, protecting your team and meeting duty of care obligations.
+- Improved safety: - scheduled inspections identify hazards before incidents occur, protecting your team and meeting duty of care obligations.

-- Better resource planning - know in advance what labour, parts and tools are needed each month, reducing last minute scrambles and overtime.
+- Better resource planning: - know in advance what labour, parts and tools are needed each month, reducing last minute scrambles and overtime.

-- Compliance - a documented PM schedule demonstrates due diligence for WHS and insurance requirements, providing audit-ready records.
+- Compliance: - a documented PM schedule demonstrates due diligence for WHS and insurance requirements, providing audit-ready records.

 Benefits of digitising forms in MapTrack